chef-boneyard/chef-sugar/README.md

 ```

 ### Constraints
-- `constaints` - create a new contraint (or requirement) that can be used to test version validations.
+- `constraints` - create a new constraint (or requirement) that can be used to test version validations.
 - `chef_version` - (DSL only) a wrapper for `version(Chef::VERSION)`
 - `version` - create a new version that can be used to test constraint validation.